zimaxnet/aimcs-frontend/README.md

 # Fix: Environment variables injected at build time
 # Trigger deployment with backend URL fix
 # Updated AI secrets for eastus2 migration - Thu Jun 26 19:45:53 MST 2025

+## 🚦 Latest Progress & Test Results (June 27, 2025)

+### ✅ End-to-End System Verification

+All major AIMCS features have been tested and are fully operational:

+- **Backend Health & Status**: `/health` and `/api/status` endpoints return healthy, AI is configured, and connection count is tracked.
+- **AI Chat API**: `/api/chat` endpoint returns real Azure OpenAI responses, including token usage and context.
+- **WebSocket Integration**: `/ws/audio` endpoint supports real-time WebSocket connections for both chat and audio streaming.
+Node.js and browser clients can connect, send test, chat, and ping messages, and receive AI responses.
+- **Frontend**: React/Vite app is live and accessible at [aimcs-frontend-eastus2.azurewebsites.net](https://aimcs-frontend-eastus2.azurewebsites.net), with connection and audio WebSocket test pages.
+- **Audio WebSocket Test**: The `AudioWebSocketTest` React component allows browser-based microphone access, real-time audio streaming, and message logging to the backend WebSocket endpoint.
+- **CI/CD**: GitHub Actions workflow builds and deploys both frontend and backend, with environment variables injected at build time.
+- **Region Alignment**: All resources are deployed in `eastus2` to ensure Azure OpenAI connectivity.

+### 🧪 Recent Test Results

+- **Backend API**: Health, status, and chat endpoints tested via `curl` and return correct responses.
+- **WebSocket**: Node.js test script (`websocket-test.js`) successfully connects, sends/receives test, chat, and ping messages, and receives AI responses.
+- **Frontend**: Accessible and functional, with all environment variables correctly injected and backend connectivity verified.
+- **Audio Streaming**: Audio data is sent from browser to backend via WebSocket and acknowledged; further AI audio processing can be enabled as needed.

+**System is ready for further development, production use, and demonstration.**